Skip to content

 Unlimited and long stays

-If you want to stop counting data in Japan, Ubigi is the only one of the two that offers it.
-Its Japan unlimited day-buckets run about $25 for 7 days and $45 for 30 days, with the monthly plan giving roughly 60 GB at full speed before throttling to 2 Mbps.
-That throttle is disclosed, which is more than can be said for some unlimited rivals.
+If you want to stop counting data in Japan, both now sell an unlimited option, but they work differently.
+Ubigi’s Japan unlimited buckets run about $25 for 7 days and $39 for 15 days, with the $45 monthly subscription giving roughly 60 GB at full speed before throttling to 2 Mbps.
+That high-speed ceiling is published up front, which is more than can be said for some unlimited rivals.

 Top-ups, hotspot, and the practical stuff